Skip to main content

 Features of customer service tools

-While different customer support software may provide different tools, there are several core features that most customer service software provides.
+While different customer support software may offer different omnichannel customer support tools, there are several core features most customer service (CS) software solutions provide.
 Here are a few of the top features to look for.

 A graphic depicts five key features of customer service software that help teams deliver exceptional support.